Hrit-Saha/Data-viz.-and-insight-generation/README.md

 This directory includes the CSS code for customization of the Streamlit app design.

+## `document files`

+This directory includes all the `.md` documentation of some of the pages of the Streamlit app.

 ## `data_analysis`

 This directory includes all the python modules and scripts required for the data analysis of the given datasets in this project.